 If you see a wild claim, you can check what the scientific evidence shows by searching for articles on the National Library of Medicine’s PubMed website.
 Your health care provider is also a good source for this information.

-If you suspect a product or therapy is making a false claim that it prevents or cures cancer, check the FDA’s Fake Cancer Cures website for any consumer warnings.
+If you suspect a product or therapy is making a false claim that it prevents or cures cancer, check the FTC's Cancer Treatment Scams website for any consumer warnings.

 For more information on spotting or reporting false claims, visit the FTC website.